TheOnceAndFutureSmalltalker/path_planning/README.md

 I am not using cost functions, per se, as described in lessons, but my code applies much of the same logic for decision making.
 I am just merely implementing simple rules.
 And again, it works for the simple scenario of this project.

 My lane change strategy is very naive.
 Once I get stuck behind a slower car, I just wait until its clear in one of the lanes next to me and move into that lane.
-I end up loosing out on some passing opportunities.
+I end up losing out on some passing opportunities.
 For example, I do not adjust my speed to come along side a gap in one of the other lanes.

 I have many parameters that could use further tuning, but this is very time consuming.
 I could spend weeks doing that!
 The current parameter values seem to work OK.